 [H1] Appendix A

-The SQL code for the derivation of parameters of the multimorbidity (MM) index is provided in the next passage.
+The structured query language (SQL) code for the derivation of parameters of the multimorbidity (MM) index is provided in the next paragraph.
 Similar SQL code is also available for measurement of episodes of illness (Alemi and Walters 2006).
-Because the source of data may include millions of records, the code is written in steps, with each step generating a temporary file that is used in subsequent steps.
-In this fashion, if for some reason the server operations are interrupted; intermediary results are still available, and users can start the analysis from the point of the interruption and not from the beginning.
+Because the source of data may include millions of records, the code is written in steps; each step generates a temporary file that is used in subsequent steps.
+In this fashion, if for some reason the server operations are interrupted, intermediary results are still available, and users can start the analysis from the point of the interruption and not from the beginning.

 In the first step, we select 80 percent of the cases for calculations of the likelihood ratios and set aside the remaining cases for validation purposes: